 3 Licensed Practical Nurse (LPN) Resume Examples for 2024

-Viera was fortunate to get hired as an LPN right away, and she built quite a few years of experience.
-However, when she was ready for a change in scenery, she struggled with how to present her history and abilities in compelling career docs.
-She’d started her last job several years ago—how could she write a cover letter and make her resume current and memorable?
+Viera was fortunate to get hired as an LPN right away, so she built up a few years of experience early on.
+But when she felt ready for a change in scenery, she struggled with how to present her history and abilities in compelling career docs.
+She’d started her last job several years ago—how could she write a good cover letter while making her resume both current and memorable?

-Fortunately, Viera found good resume examples and helpful tips on how to optimize everything from personal qualifications to resume format.
-Now, you can try these LPN resume examples and fast-track to success like Viera!
+Fortunately, Viera found quality resume examples and helpful tips on how to optimize everything from work history and qualifications to resume format.
+Try these LPN resume examples for yourself and fast-track to success like Viera!

 What Matters Most: Your Skills & Job History